Pavtino/web-scraping/README.md

 # web-scraping
-web scraping script and data extraction using  different libraries in Python
+Web scraping script and data extraction using  different libraries in Python. this repository act like a tutotrial for any developper who want to learn web scraping